Principal, Sidrat Research

-At Johns Hopkins University, I have designed and am teaching (as of Fall 2016) a full semester first-year seminar, titled "The Unsolved Mysteries of the Cosmos" as a Dean's Postdoctoral Teaching Fellowship.
+At Johns Hopkins University, I designed and taught a full semester first-year seminar in Fall of 2016, titled "The Unsolved Mysteries of the Cosmos" as a Dean's Postdoctoral Teaching Fellowship.

 At Johns Hopkins University, I designed and taught an intersession course in January 2013 titled "The Unsolved Mysteries of the Cosmos."
 This course was aimed towards humanities and non-physical science students.

 As a graduate student at the University of Toronto, I was a teaching assistant and tutorial leader for the following courses between 2007 and 2012:

 I am the creator and host of the YouTube series "A Picture in 1000 Words" on the Dunlap Institute's YouTube Channel.